StaticGenie/StaticGenie/README.md

 ## Directory Structure

-- `/plugins` - Any 3rd party plugins and core plugin data.
-For example, the built in plugin `pages` has a folder here for you to define your own pages.
+- `/data/{plugin}` - Data used by the respective plugin.
 - `/src` - The StaticGenie source code (best to stay out of here unless you know what you're doing).
 - `/theme/assets` - Any assets such as .css, .zip, .png, .js etc you want to add to your site.
 - `/theme/layouts` - In order to create any page with a unique look and feel (such as /contact.html with a contact form) it needs a layout.
 They are defined here.
 - `/www` - your generated website!
 Copy all the contents of this folder to your web host.
 You can change the output directory in your `/config.ts` file.
 - `/config.ts` - General configuration of your website.
-- `/docs` - Documentation (although you can also find this at https://staticgenie.com)
+- `/docs` - Documentation (although you will also be able to see this at https://staticgenie.com)

 ## Build A Website!